-- Funding is needed to cover a minor overspend on an ongoing CIL funded project - 3.18 Where it becomes expedient for a decision to be made outside of the annual preparation of the Infrastructure Funding Proposal, and the above criteria are met, interim spends must be authorised by the Licensing and Planning Policy Committee, following consideration by the CIL Member Working Group or where over £50,000 Strategy and Resources Committee for ratification in line with the Council's Financial Regulations. - 3.19 In some circumstances, only the principle of future CIL spend will need to be established, for example to support bids for external funding or to aid project planning and feasibility work.
+- Funding is needed to cover a minor overspend on an ongoing CIL funded project - 3.20 Where it becomes expedient for a decision to be made outside of the annual preparation of the Infrastructure Funding Proposal, and the above criteria are met, interim spends must be authorised by the Strategy and Resources Committee, following consideration by the CIL Member Working Group. - 3.21 In some circumstances, only the principle of future CIL spend will need to be established, for example to support bids for external funding or to aid project planning and feasibility work.
 In place of actual spending decisions, the CIL Member Working Group can assess proposals and provide advice on whether the scheme would be suitable for CIL funding.
 The CIL funding would still need to be bid for formally through the next bidding round.